aponamarev/RoboND-Rover-Project/README.md

 For simulation I used provided Roversim.app.
 I ran this simulation using 640 x 480 screen resolution and fastest graphics quality.
 Resulting output was in 11 - 14 FPS range.

-# Other considerations and futher steps
+# Other considerations and further steps

 Overall this approach offers a good start.
 However it can be improved in the following areas:
 1) Perspective transform: My current approach relies of fixed source and destination point for the description of a plane needed for perspective transform.
 As a result, the transformation process can be incorrect at various slopes of the navigable terrain.
-Addition challenge represent the accelerationa and breaking point.
+Addition challenge represent the acceleration and breaking point.
 A possible solution for this problem could be an automated method for approximating the best plane to describe the navigable terrain.
-2) Differentiation between navigatable terrain, sample rocks and obstacles: this process is currently done relying on week filters - color channels and thresholding.
-These filters may lead to incorrect representation in various wheather lighting conditions.
-In order to overcome this problem, I would recomend to explore deep learning methods that can help to automate a process of creating filters.
+2) Differentiation between navigable terrain, sample rocks and obstacles: this process is currently done relying on week filters - color channels and thresholding.
+These filters may lead to incorrect representation in various whether lighting conditions.
+In order to overcome this problem, I would recommend to explore deep learning methods that can help to automate a process of creating filters.
 A good next step here would be to train a segmentation net.
-3) Descition making - currently our Rover relies on a rigid set of rules.
+3) Decision making - currently our Rover relies on a rigid set of rules.
 These rules produce descent result.
 However, I believe that these rules can be improved significantly by using machine learning.
-One of the solutions can be to train a descision tree algorithm based on observations.
+One of the solutions can be to train a decision tree algorithm based on observations.
 An alternative solution would be to use recurrent nets or reinforcement learning to achieve optimal result.